Ezphares/PerfectPixel/README.md

 Short term:
 * Rendering rework - Move sprite components off the old OO system, have the renderer query new components rather than pushing elements to the graphics manager
 * Support for at least one more platform
-* Serialization - Might need to add ID parameter to field